 You can read more about the Guido van Rossum and Mark Shannon’s work in this recent article published by The Register, as well as van Rossum’s original presentation on his future plans for python published on Github.

-Receive our latest blogs, trading strategy ideas and insights
+Receive our latest blogs, trading strategy development ideas and insights

 What these performance improvements will mean for SigTech users